 This practical classic is a library’s best practice and would work for anyone who’d like to have a simple and proven way to catalog and search their books.
 We personally would arrange them by authors, but going with book titles is a perfectly fine option too.

-Bonus tip: as your book collection expands, you might find yourself in a peculiar position of having to move all your shelves to accommodate new copies.
+Bonus tip: As your book collection expands, you might find yourself in a peculiar position of having to move all your shelves to accommodate new copies.
 To avoid that, leave each shelf slightly empty, e.g. one-third of it, so when you have new books to add, you’ll have plenty of room for it.
+Same as you would not plan every minute in your online daily planner because there is always something being added to it, whether a task or a last-minute meeting.

 #2 By genre